 Most kit lenses that come with new cameras these days are good enough for general use.
 However, if you want to delve deeper into photography, you might want to get lenses that fit your photography style better.

 That brings us to the question: What lens should you get next?
-Before you look around, read these five important things that you need to know about lenses.
+Before you look around, here are 5 important things you need to know.

 To be able to distinguish between a good lens and a poor lens, you need to know a bit about how lenses work.
 Here are some of the basics: